COST GUIDES

 1. Initial survey

-They’ll be able to confirm whether cavity wall insulation is a suitable option for your property, check whether your walls are in good shape, and outline any preparatory work needed.
+Before committing to cavity wall insulation, you will need a surveyor to inspect your walls.
+They will confirm whether your home is suitable, check that your walls are in good shape, and outline any preparatory work needed.

 A cavity wall insulation survey can cost up to £300.